felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Fortunately, I bring good news.
 I have found the perfect solution to instantly bake reading into your routine.
 But you have to stick to it, otherwise it will not work.
 Ready?
-Here it is: Any time you feel like picking up your phone to browse, pick your book first, and see if you can read a paragraph or two (or more, if you get into it!) before using your phone.
+Here it is:

+> Any time you feel like picking up your phone to
+> browse, pick your book first, and see if you can read a paragraph or
+> two (or more, if you get into it!) before using your phone.
+>
-Let me put this another way: Earn the right to use your phone by reading two paragraphs from your book first.
+> In other words, earn the right to use your phone by reading two paragraphs from your book first.

 How was that?
 Disappointing, right?
 Well, too bad, that really is the secret sauce to finishing books quickly! :smiley: